 There’s nothing more frustrating and stressful than working in a place where obvious favoritism occurs.
 For instance, some senior managers may favor long-term employees or those who have a personal connection with the higher-ups.
 Having this in a work environment can demotivate your employees as they know they’ll never be recognized as all eyes and praises will be towards their favorite.

 With that, as much as possible, ensure that you treat everyone equally, no matter their roles or ranks within the team.
-Whether they’re an associate or a senior, ensure there’s no special treatment or favors.
+Whether they’re an associate or a senior, ensure there’s no special treatment or favors, Avoid favoriting people at work.
 This can help create a good and positive work environment for everyone to grow.

 5. Provide Necessary Training